Ramification conjecture and Hirzebruch's property of line arrangements

-For a while we thought that no additional condition on $\mathcal{P}$ should be imposed; i.e., $\Ram \mathcal{P}$ is always a $\CAT[0]$ space.
+For a while we thought that no additional condition on $\mathcal{P}$ should be imposed; that is, $\Ram \mathcal{P}$ is always a $\CAT[0]$ space.
 But then we found a counterexample in dimension 4 and higher; see Theorem \ref{notCAT[1]}.

-Nevertheless, Theorem~\ref{3cone} joined with Zalgaler's Theorem \ref{thm:rigid-sphere-2D} imply that no additional condition is needed if $\dim \mathcal{P}\le 3$.
-Theorem~\ref{linearrangement} also gives an affirmative answer in a particular 4-dimensional case.
-The latter theorem is used to prove Theorem~\ref{cor:3n}, it also proves \cite[Conjecture 8.2]{panov}.
+Nevertheless, Theorem~\ref{3cone} joined with Zalgaler's theorem \ref{thm:rigid-sphere-2D} imply that no additional condition is needed if $\dim \mathcal{P}\le 3$.
+Theorem~\ref{linearrangement} also gives an affirmative answer in a particular four-dimensional case.
+The latter theorem is used to prove Theorem~\ref{cor:3n}; it also proves \cite[Conjecture 8.2]{panov}.

-We don't know what conditions should be imposed in general if $\dim \mathcal{P}\ge 4$ but would like to formulate a conjecture in one interesting non-trivial case.
+We do not know what conditions should be imposed in general if $\dim \mathcal{P}\ge 4$ but would like to formulate a conjecture in one interesting non-trivial case.